-During first quarter 2008 (considered February through April), water levels were recorded at intervals of 30 minutes with pressure transducers in 62 wells and two river monitoring stations (I-3 and RRB).
+During second quarter 2008 (considered May through July), water levels were recorded at intervals of 30 minutes with pressure transducers in 62 wells and two river monitoring stations (I-3 and RRB).
 The data are typically continuous, with only short interruptions for sampling or maintenance.
 The locations of the wells monitored are shown in Figure 2-1 and are listed in Section 2.0.

-Daily average groundwater and river elevations have been calculated from the pressure transducer data for the first quarter 2008 reporting period and are summarized in Appendix C. Due to the variation in groundwater salinity at the site, the water level measurements need to be adjusted (density-corrected) to equivalent freshwater hydraulic heads prior to calculating groundwater elevations and gradients.
+Daily average groundwater and river elevations have been calculated from the pressure transducer data for the second quarter 2008 reporting period and are summarized in Appendix C. Due to the variation in groundwater salinity at the site, the water level measurements need to be adjusted (density-corrected) to equivalent freshwater hydraulic heads prior to calculating groundwater elevations and gradients.
 The methods and procedures used for adjusting the performance monitoring water level data for salinity and temperature differences are described in the Performance Monitoring Plan.
-Groundwater elevation hydrographs (for first quarter 2008) for all wells with transducers are included in Appendix C. The Colorado River elevation (I-3 gage station) during the first quarter 2008 is also shown on the hydrographs.
-Average groundwater elevations for this reporting period include data during the time of the planned IM No. 3 extraction system shut down for maintenance activities (April 21 to 28, 2008).
+Groundwater elevation hydrographs (for second quarter 2008) for all wells with transducers are included in Appendix C. The Colorado River elevation (I-3 gage station) during the second quarter 2008 is also shown on the hydrographs.

-Average quarterly groundwater elevations (February through April 2008 inclusive) for the upper depth interval and mid-depth wells are presented and contoured in plan view in Figure 3-4 and Figure 3-5.
+Average quarterly groundwater elevations (May through July 2008 inclusive) for the upper depth interval and mid-depth wells are presented and contoured in plan view in Figure 3-4 and Figure 3-5.
 To the west of the TW-3D and PE-1 pumping area, the hydraulic gradient in the upper depth interval is easterly and consistent with the regional gradient outside of the floodplain area.

-Average quarterly groundwater elevations (February through April 2008 inclusive) for the deep wells are presented and contoured in plan view in Figure 3-6.
+Average quarterly groundwater elevations (May through July 2008 inclusive) for the deep wells are presented and contoured in plan view in Figure 3-6.
 The average quarterly groundwater elevations are also presented and contoured in floodplain cross-section A, as shown in Figure 3-7.
 The floodplain cross-section also shows the locations and depths where the current IM pumping in the deep interval of the Alluvial Aquifer is occurring at TW-3D and PE-1.
 The landward hydraulic gradients for the deep monitoring wells presented in Figure 3-6 and Figure 3-7 are consistent with the strong landward gradients measured and presented in the 2006 and 2007 monitoring reports (CH2M HILL, 2007b-c).